Content warning, highlight the hidden text between the lines:

 "Can I just hold onto it and give it back when I leave?
 I don't want to bother you," said Alicia, attempting a bit of self-serving generosity.

 Hang on.
-Hang on.
 "Sorry, did you say the door locks on its own when you shut it?
 Automatically?"
 Jeepers creepers, Dr. Pupe is never going to believe this! thought Alicia, to entirely her own amusement.

 Black